geo-fluid-dynamics/phaseflow-fenics/README.md

 # For users:
 ## [Docker](https://www.docker.com)

-The FEniCS project provides a [Docker image](https://hub.docker.com/r/fenicsproject/stable/) with a pre-configured Python environment and pre-built fenics.
+The FEniCS project provides a [Docker image](https://hub.docker.com/r/fenicsproject/stable/) with FEniCS and its dependencies already installed.
 See their ["FEniCS in Docker" manual](https://fenics.readthedocs.io/projects/containers/en/latest/).
 Our [custom Docker image for Phaseflow](https://hub.docker.com/r/zimmerman/phaseflow-fenics/) only adds a Phaseflow installation including any missing dependencies.

 Get the [free community edition of Docker](https://www.docker.com/community-edition).